Duolingo can’t teach you how to speak a language, but now it wants to try – TechCrunch

 One of the ironic legacies of Duolingo’s evolution is that for years it outsourced much of the creation of its education curriculum to volunteers.
 It’s a legacy the company is still trying to rectify.

 The year after its founding, Duolingo launched its Language Incubator in 2013.
 Similar to its original translation service, the company wanted to leverage crowdsourcing to invent and refine new language courses.
-Volunteers — at least at first — were seen as a warm-but-scrappy way to bring new material to the growing Duolingo community and more than 1,000 volunteers have helped bring new language courses to the app.
+Volunteers — at least at first — were seen as a scrappy way to bring new material to the growing Duolingo community and more than 1,000 volunteers have helped bring new language courses to the app.